Will we see polar bears in Greenland?

 What wildlife will we see?

-As with all wildlife encounters nothing can be guaranteed but typically we would hope to find Muskox, Arctic fox, Arctic hares, Atlantic walruses, collared lemmings, seals and whales.
+As with all wildlife encounters nothing can be guaranteed but typically we would hope to find polar bears, muskox, Arctic fox, Arctic hares, Atlantic walruses, collared lemmings, seals and whales.
 The wildlife is particularly abundant in this region.

 Is there the chance to see the Northern Lights?

 Yes, the Northern Lights can be seen in Greenland from August and you will be in a remote location with no light pollution.
-There are only a few hours of darkness and sightings will depend on conditions.
+However there are only a few hours of darkness and sightings will depend on weather conditions.

 Is it possible to visit West Greenland or explore more of Iceland on this trip?